minhazur9/Tamagatchi-Pokemon/README.md

 After it reaches age 4 it should disappear and be replaced with another sprite.

 After it reaches age 9 it should disappear again and be replaced with an adult sprite.

+The screen should start flashing and the character should stop moving briefly.